 These will also help Yale contextualize your application.

 Then, you’ll need to submit the Common Application (or Coalition Application).
-When you apply to college, you’ll get to know this online interface well; it’ll be where you go to apply not only to Yale, but to Harvard, Brown, and Princeton, too!
+Don’t worry, when you apply to college, you’ll become well-acquainted with this online interface; it’ll be where you go to apply not only to Yale, but to Harvard University, Brown University, and Princeton University, too!
 Much of the Common Application is standard demographic and educational information.
-You’ll also fill out an “activities” section, where you’ll detail all your extracurricular involvement.
+You’ll also fill out an activities section, where you’ll detail all your extracurricular involvement.
+The activities section of the Common App is an important way that students can demonstrate what they have accomplished outside of the classroom during high school.
+This is one of several ways that Yale applicants can distinguish themselves from others once grades and scores are considered.

 On top of that information, the Common Application asks for a single personal essay that will be submitted to all your schools.
 This essay, of 650 words or less, is your chance to tell Yale and the rest of your schools about an important moment or theme in your life.
-A strong Common App essay is key to a competitive application, so plan to revise it several times!
+A strong Common App essay is key to a competitive application, so plan to work through multiple revisions and drafts before sending it off!
+The Common App essay is your chance to give Yale an understanding of who you are as a person beyond having achieved a strong academic profile.

-Lastly, in addition to the main essay, Yale and many other schools require additional, school-specific essays.
-These can change from year to year, but generally they ask about your interest in the school and/or more details about what you’ve already done.
-Last year, Yale University asked eight short-answer essay questions.
-Some of the topics were:
+Lastly, in addition to the Common App essay, Yale and many other schools require additional, school-specific essays.
+These essays are one of the most critical components of your application.
+They allow you to show college admissions officers why Yale is the best-fit school for you and give you the space to clearly communicate how you will contribute to Yale’s community.
+These essay topics can vary from year to year, but generally they ask about your interest in the school and/or more details about what you’ve accomplished in high school.
+Last year, Yale University asked various short-answer essay questions.
+Some of the topics included:

-• You are teaching a Yale course.
+1. You are teaching a new Yale course.
 What is it called?

-Finally, you’ll need to pay an $80 application fee to submit your application through these online interfaces.
+Finally, you’ll need to pay a $80 application fee to submit your application through these online interfaces.
 These fees can be waived by showing financial hardship.

 As you put together all these materials, keep in mind the eventual deadlines!
 Everything for Yale must be submitted by: